Why have a Touchless Restroom?…..

 New Processes Must Include Feedback

 Touchless restroom feedback systems like Flushcheck are a convenient and durable method of receiving feedback from customers via their cell phones, avoiding contact with potentially infected surfaces, water, towels, bathroom doors, paper and screens.
 This touchless system eliminates screen contact, and it also reduces the cost of maintaining, or cleaning those devices.

 Contact with germs will decrease with the side benefit that the overall bathroom experience will be elevated and operating costs will decrease.

 Restroom managers can now improve maintenance and achieve cost savings by receiving feedback alerts directly from their customer’s phones.
 Signs within the restroom alert the user give a quick alert if something needs fixing.
 There’s no need to download an app – feedback can be sent effortlessly through QR code, website, phone call, or text message.

 As the busy festive season gets closer, businesses need to better adapt toilet standards to consumers’ increasing safety requirements.
+If not, public restroom usage may decline yet the negative impression will continue.
 Specifically, building managers should plan for the hands-free future and introduce a touchless rating tool.
 Flushcheck enables touchless feedback from users and staff .
 This helps improve service standards and maintain their brand’s image by delivering restroom hygiene and safety.

 For more detail including a short video – check the webpage.